Physical and electronic materials can be placed on reserve by faculty to facilitate

 materials on reserve, so allow adequate lead time.
 Although

 the library requests that material be provided at least 2

 days prior to anticipated use, the turnaround time may be

 longer at the beginning of the semester.
 All material will be handled

 - For books in our catalog, faculty can navigate to the book listing, use the link to Make a Request, and select the Course Reserves option.

 - For other items the libraries own (such as articles, book chapters, etc), faculty should fill out and submit the Reserves Request Form.
-The form is also available at the Circulation Desk.
+The form is also available at the Service Desk.